robfatland/digitaltwin/aws/README.md

 ### Test function

-A Lambda function comes with a built-in test mechanism (see function tabs in the Lambda console).
+Under normal operation an IOT device sends a message to the Twilio service which in turn forwards it to the AWS API Gateway which in turn forwards it to this Lambda function.
+This is one way to test the Lambda function; but a much simpler test mechanism is built into AWS Lambda functions, per the **`Test`** button.
+The Test tab in the Lambda design console allows us to configure the **`event`** that is passed to the Lambda event handler.

-This makes use of a JSON specification of some key-value pairs so here we configure this to do something of use in our overall process, specifically try and send a message to an IOT device.
+The Test event is configured using the JSON key-value table on the Test tab.
+Eventually we will use this Lambda trigger path to send a message to an IOT device.
-The third parameter **`isIOT`** will be used to cause the Lambda to initiate a message without regard to parsing inbound content from an IOT device.
+The key **`isIOT`** in the test JSON differentiates a test run from an IOT device run.

-- Edit the test Event JSON read as follows:
+- Edit the test Event JSON table to read as follows:

 ```